unlight/asmt-javascript-questions/README.md

 - What is better White or Black testing?
 - What is the Testing Pyramid?
 - Can you describe what are the main differences between Jasmine and Mocha?
 - How you can be sure that code is really tested?
 What does 100% code coverage means?
+(AAA, Mutation testing)

 ### JS && DOM && CSS
 - What is the event delegation?
 What type of events we have in (browser) JavaScript?
 What is the idea of event delegation?